omerrevach/aws-lab/README.md

     * DNS records are set up for argocd.stockpnl.com and stockpnl.com.

-#
->After applying the Terraform configuration, update the cluster access settings to make the EKS cluster only accessible from the private subnets by setting the EKS endpoint to private = true and public = false in the main.tf and run terraform apply again.
-#
 ## Phase 2: CI/CD Pipeline Setup

 **In the lab-tf-pipeline branch:**